 You can set up permission for a dataset even if you haven't yet imported or published any data.
 The other user will not be able to reference your data until you have published it.

 To give another user permission to reference a dataset:

 - Log on to Platform, if you haven't already.

 - Switch to the Permissions Sent tab and select the New Permission button.

-The permissions setting table shown below will then appear, where you can define how the recipient can use your dataset.
+- The permissions setting table shown below will then appear, where you can define how the recipient can use your dataset.
 The most restrictive settings are selected by default.
-After you've created the permission, you can edit these settings at any time.
 Please see the permissions overview article for information on your options.

-Once you click Add, you can see your new permission by switching to the Permissions Sent tab.
+Once you click Create, you can view the new permission by switching to the Permissions Sent tab.

 The status icon tells you that the other user still needs to accept your permission.

 If you gave the other user permission to access more than one dataset, you'll see that those datasets are listed separately on the Permissions Sent tab.
 From now on, these are treated as separate permissions, which you will manage individually.